BIGJRA/BIGJRA.github.io/rejuv.md

     -   Will-o-Wisp

-They’re not insanely difficult, and you will succeed with the right strategy if you’ve made it here!
+They're not insanely difficult, and you will succeed with the right strategy if you've made it here!

 Relationship Point Choices:
 - Don't let her get to you.
 (Aelita +4)